monicahq/marketing_site/api_documentation/contacts.md

 Sometimes you need to have more information about a specific contact.
 This is especially useful in the context of the mobile application, where you need to reduce the amount of calls as much as possible.

 The contact fields are added at the bottom of the JSON file that is returned.
+When doing this call, we also return the latest 3 notes that the user has written about the current contact.

 <span class="url">
   GET /contacts/:id?with=contactfields